SQL Server Foreign Key Locking

 However, SQL Server also supports MVCC (Multi-Version Concurrency Control) via the following two isolation levels:

-, which allows an SQL statement to find the database as of the beginning of the current running transaction
+Read Committed Snapshot Isolation, which allows an SQL statement to find the database as of the beginning of the current running querySnapshot Isolation, which allows an SQL statement to find the database as of the beginning of the current running transaction

 ALTER DATABASE [high_performance_java_persistence] SET READ_COMMITTED_SNAPSHOT ON